Cruz-Lopez-Carlos-Antonio/Mittag-Leffler-FNPKE/README.md

 2. Computing the sets related to the partitions of the integers.
 3. Computing the 2-parameter Mittag-Leffler and its derivatives

-The first point is discussed in the submitted paper.
-Some main aspects of the two other steps are described in the following lines.
+The three points are discussed in the submitted paper in a detailed way.
+Some general aspects of the second and third steps are described in the following lines.
 <details><summary>EXPAND SECTION 3.1.
 Partitions of integers</summary>
 <p>